- What is this conference about?

 - How handicapped accessible are you?

-- The Hudson Valley Resort is handicapped accessible.
+- The Villa Roma is handicapped accessible.
 No Smoking.

 - Can I bring my dog?